A/Prof. Dr. Dina LoGiudice

 Dr. Mary Belfrage

 Marycarol is a master student from the University of Melbourne.
-She joined the Let's CHAT team early in 2020 and will be conducting a nested research project about medication prescription patterns and dementia risk among Aboriginal and Torres Strait Islander Australians in primary care.
-The project will contribute to her Doctor of Medicine and Master of Public Health conjoint degree at the University of Melbourne.
+She joined the Let's CHAT team early in 2020 and will be conducting a nested research project about medication prescription patterns and dementia risk in primary care.
+The project will contribute to her MD/MPH studies.